Skip to main content

 Netflix

 The three categories may be judged by AMPAS voters separately, but together they are responsible for how a film comes alive on screen.
 Production design constructs the physical world that characters inhabit.
 Costume design signals identity through color, fabric, and silhouette.
 Makeup and hairstyling shape an actor’s appearance, transforming them into characters both familiar and new—or in the case of Elordi’s character in “Frankenstein,” a combination of the two.
-It’s in this balance between familiarity and invention that “Frankenstein” finds its visual identity.
-It’s not a straight period piece, but like many of del Toro’s films, exists on a plane where magical realism takes precedent, allowing the creative teams working behind the scenes to build something wholly singular.
+It’s in this balance between familiarity and invention that the film finds its visual identity.
+It’s not a straight period piece, but like many of del Toro’s films, exists on a plane where magical realism takes precedent, allowing the creative teams working behind the scenes to build something truly singular.

-When veteran prosthetics master and the film’s creature designer Mike Hill, opens in new tab—who shares the Best Makeup and Hairstyling win with makeup department head Jordan Samuels and hair designer Cliona Furey—spoke to The Set Set last year, he emphasised how reimagining the monster was no easy task.
+When veteran prosthetics master and the film’s creature designer Mike Hill—who shares the Best Makeup and Hairstyling win with makeup department head Jordan Samuels and hair designer Cliona Furey—spoke to The Set Set last year, opens in new tab, he emphasised how reimagining the monster was no easy task.
 “When you're designing a character like this," Hill said, “it is very difficult because everyone has preconceived ideas of what it should look like.”
-He admitted that both he and del Toro “kind of have a crush” on Boris Karloff’s iconic version of the monster, but knew they needed to take a new approach, one that reset people’s perception of the Creature.
+He said that both he and del Toro “kind of have a crush” on Boris Karloff’s iconic version of the monster, but knew they needed to take a new approach, one that reset people’s perception of the Creature.
 “A lot of interpretations since Karloff’s look like a road accident,” Hill told us.
 “I wanted to make it clear that if you saw my character, you would know a man made this.
 It's very, very handmade.”

 Jacob Elordi in the makeup chair for "Frankenstein".
 His look required 42 prosthetics.
 Photo: Netflix